-The Bank's main goals in 2024 are related to increasing the loan portfolio and revenues and further improvement of the profitability of the operations.
-The Bank focuses on developing existing products and markets and does not plan new foreign expansions, except for already mentioned Irish cross-border deposit operations.
+The Group 's main goals in 2025 are continuously related to increasing the loan portfolio and revenues and a further improvement in the profitability of the operations.
+The Group focuses on developing existing and new consumer finance products and does not plan to enter new business segments.
+The Group does not plan any new foreign expansions.
+Declining financing costs and stable administrative expenses are expected to support the profitability goals.